Hadeer-Adel729/CmakeList-OpenCV/README.md

 Task
 ----
 Using CMAKE build tool and OpenCV github source code.
-I wrote C++ code that take an image and convert it into grey scale. also I wrote CMakeLists.txt file to build My own C++ code.
+You should be able to write C++ code that take an image and convert it into grey scale.
+Note: you would need also to write CMakeLists.txt file to build your own C++ code.

 Details